Educator Plans Sample Clauses

 AutoNDA by SimpleDocs

 Educator Plans.
 Improvement Plan An Improvement Plan is for those Educators with PTS whose overall rating is unsatisfactory.
-The parties agree that in order to provide students with the best instruction, it may be necessary from time to time to place an Educator whose practice has been rated as unsatisfactory on an Improvement Plan of no fewer than 30 calendar days and no more than one school year.
-In the case of an Educator receiving a rating of unsatisfactory near the close of one school year, the Improvement Plan may include activities that occur during the summer before the next school year begins.
+The parties agree that in order to provide students with the best instruction, it may be necessary from time to time to place an Educator whose practice has been rated as unsatisfactory on an Improvement Plan of no fewer than 45 school days and no more than one school year.
 The Evaluator must complete a summative evaluation for the Educator at the end of the period determined by the Evaluator for the Plan.
-An Educator on an Improvement Plan shall be assigned a Supervising Evaluator (see definitions).
-The Supervising Evaluator is responsible for providing the Educator with guidance and assistance in accessing the resources and professional development outlined in the Improvement Plan.
-The primary evaluator may be the Supervising Evaluator.
-The Improvement Plan shall define the problem(s) of practice identified through the observations and evaluation and detail the improvement goals to be met, the activities the Educator must take to improve and the assistance to be provided to the Educator by the district.
-The Improvement Plan process shall include: Within ten school days of notification to the Educator that the Educator is being placed on an Improvement Plan, the Evaluator shall schedule a meeting with the Educator to discuss the Improvement Plan.
-The Evaluator will develop the Improvement Plan, which will include the provision of specific assistance to the Educator.
-The Educator may request that a representative of the Employee Organization/Association attend the meeting(s).
-If the Educator consents, the Employee Organization/Association will be informed that an Educator has been placed on an Improvement Plan.
-The Improvement Plan shall: Define the improvement goals directly related to the performance standard(s) and/or student learning outcomes that must be improved; Describe the activities and work products the Educator must complete as a means of improving performance; Describe the assistance that the district will make available to the Educator; Articulate the measurable outcomes that will be accepted as evidence of improvement; Detail the timeline for completion of each component of the Plan, including at a minimum a mid-cycle formative ...
+In those cases where an educator is rated unsatisfactory near the close of a school year, the educator may voluntarily include activities during the summer preceding the next school year as part of the plan.
+An Educator on an Improvement Plan shall be assigned an Evaluator (see definitions).
+The Evaluator is responsible for providing the Educator with guidance and assistance in accessing the resources and professional development outlined in the Improvement Plan.
+The parties agree to discuss the addition of Teacher Support Teams as an intervention for an Educator placed on an Improvement Plan.
+Any implementation of such teams will be bargained.
+The Improvement Plan process shall include: • Within ten school days of notification to the Educator that the Educator is being placed on an Improvement Plan, the Evaluator shall schedule a meeting with the Educator to discuss the Improvement Plan.
+The Evaluator will develop the Improvement Plan, which will include the provision of specific assistance to the Educator. • The Educator may request that a representative of the Association attend the meeting(s). • The Association President will be informed that an Educator has been placed on an Improvement Plan.
+The Improvement Plan shall: • Define the improvement goals directly related to the performance standard(s), indicator(s), element(s) and/or student learning outcomes that must be improved; • Describe the activities and work products the Educator must complete as a means of improving performance; • Describe the assistance/resources, be it financial or otherwise, that the district will make available to the Educator; • Articulate the measurable outcomes that will be accepted as evidence of improvement; • Detail the timeline for completion of each component of the Plan, including at a minimum a mid-cycle formative assessment report of the relevant standard(s) and indicator(s); • Identify the individuals assigned to assist the Educator which must include min...

 Educator Plans.
 Self-Directed Growth Plans For any experienced educator who receives an evaluation rating of Exemplary or Proficient, the district shall take the following actions: The evaluator shall apply professional judgment to the evidence to place the educator on a one- or two-year Self-directed Growth Plan.